fetchai/agents-aea/docs/runtime-cost.md

 ## Running and profiling a locally modified framework instance

-In order to run a locally modified version of the framework, you will need to build the container using the Dockerfile_local at develop_image and tag it.
+In order to run a locally modified version of the framework, you will need to build the container using the `Dockerfile_local` in `develop_image/` and tag it.
 From the open-aea root, run:

 ```docker build . -t valory/open-aea-user:0.1.0 --file ./develop-image/Dockerfile_local```